Bingham Surname

 Bingham Last Name Statistics demography

-The religious devotion of those holding the Bingham surname is primarily Presbyterian (46%) in Ireland.
+The religious devotion of those carrying the Bingham last name is principally Presbyterian (46%) in Ireland.

-In The United States those holding the Bingham surname are 19.52% more likely to be registered with the Republican Party than the national average, with 66.29% registered to vote for the party.
+In The United States those holding the Bingham surname are 19.52% more likely to be registered Republicans than The US average, with 66.29% being registered to vote for the political party.

 The amount Bingham earn in different countries varies significantly.
 In South Africa they earn 24.93% more than the national average, earning R 296,880 per year; in United States they earn 0.84% less than the national average, earning $42,785 USD per year and in Canada they earn 3.72% more than the national average, earning $51,533 CAD per year.